 Yes, you read that right we have a stinging tree in Queensland.
 It’s not just a bit “ouch” it’s more searing blinding agony that can persist for months.
 It’s not going to kill you with venom, but suicide could sound like a good option, yes, it’s that bad.
 First up, I’ll tell you not to worry, I lived in Far North Queensland for 7 years and only met one woman who had been stung.
 A tiny accidental touch to her finger causing her pain which she described as way, way, worse than labour.
 And she was in labour for 3 days.
 So it’s not something to be blazé about, but the stinging tree is real and you do have to think about it.
 You may see warning signs like this.

-If you’d like to see a living specimen of a stinging tree, last time I was there, there was a small specimen in the Zoo above Cairns Casino.
+If you’d like to see a living specimen of a stinging tree, last time I was visiting Port Douglas, there was a small specimen in the Zoo above Cairns Casino.
 You can find this plant in the forest surrounding Mossman Gorge, Crystal Cascades and Lake Tinaroo, you could possibly bump into it just about anywhere, so exercise caution if you’re tempted to leave paths.

 Other Hazards in Far North Queensland

 Obviously we have salt water crocodiles, you could find them in just about any body of water.
 They tend to hang about on our golf courses in Port Douglas.

 Sharks aren’t really a problem but you’ll likely see some small not-so-dangerous ones on your Great Barrier Reef tour.
 Great Whites are a cold water fish, you’d be very lucky to see one in tropical Port Douglas.

 Rare and endangered, but none the less dangerous, are cassowaries.
 Sightings are fairly common in the Daintree Rainforest, there are also a few in the hills behind Port Douglas.
 They can famously disembowel you with their feet.